 Career Explorations in Architecture

-The program runs from July 12 - July 31, 2015.
-Class meets in the mornings from 11 a.m. to 12 p.m. for a lecture, film screening, or a skill building demonstration.
-In the afternoon studio meets from 1 p.m. to 3 p.m.
-Field trips around New Orleans are scheduled for Saturdays (weather permitting) and are optional for day students.
-Field trips scheduled during class that require additional time will be announced in advance.
+The program runs from July 8-28, 2018.
+Class meets in the mornings from 9:30-11:30 a.m. for a lecture, film screening or a skill building demonstration.
+In the afternoon, studio meets from 1-3:30 p.m.
+Field trips are scheduled for Saturdays and some evenings.

 Further information on Career Explorations in Architecture may be obtained by contacting:

 Director of Career Explorations